xonixx/xonixx.github.io/makesure.md

    echo "Building $VERSION ..."
 ```

-The idea was to get closer in functionality to `make` without introducing a separate programming language, but to use the familiar shell.
+The idea was to get closer in functionality to `make` without introducing a separate programming language, but to rely on the familiar shell.

 A couple of important moments.
 First, note that under the hood, each of the `@goal` scripts runs in a separate shell process.
-This is done intentionally to eliminate the possibility of dependencies through global variables between goals, which can make the execution logic more imperative and confusing. `make` in this sense behaves in a similar way, or rather even "worse" - where each line is executed in a separate shell.
+This is done on purpose to eliminate the possibility of dependencies through global variables between goals, which can make the execution logic more imperative and confusing. `make` in this sense behaves in a similar way, or rather even "worse" - there each line is executed in a separate shell.

 Secondly, I wanted the prelude script to be executed only once, regardless of how many goals would be executed in the process.